-Egyptian journalist Ahmed Allaam is one of several journalists who were arrested in 2020 after reporting on the impact of the COVID-19 virus on Egypt.
+Egyptian journalist Ahmed Allaam was arrested in 2020 after reporting on the impact of the COVID-19 virus on Egypt.

-Allaam is a reporter for the local print newspaper Al-Karama, where he covers politics, economic, and human rights issues, according to Allaam’s lawyer, Nabih el-Ganadi, who spoke with CPJ via messaging app.
+Allaam is a reporter for the local print newspaper Al-Karama, where he covers politics, economics, and human rights issues, according to his lawyer, Nabih el-Ganadi, who spoke with CPJ via messaging app.
 The journalist is also a freelance documentary producer who has contributed to the local CBC and Safeer TV networks and Lebanese network Al-Mayadeen, according to el-Ganadi.

 Authorities questioned Allaam about his freelance video coverage of COVID-19 in Egypt, according to three local journalists who spoke with CPJ at the time on the condition of anonymity, citing fear of reprisal.